 Pin for later

-Note: when using a left over roast chicken the amount of actual chicken will vary.
+Note: when using a leftover roast chicken the amount of actual chicken will vary.
 There is no set amount, it would taste good with just the broth.
-To guesstimate I would say a couple chicken breasts or three thighs would be more than enough.
+To guesstimate I would say a couple of chicken breasts or three thighs would be more than enough.
 And even that is hard to nail down.
-Have you seen the size of some of those chicken breast these days?
+Have you seen the size of some of those chicken breasts these days?
 Monsters.

 This is a link to the actual Instant Pot that I own.
 I love it and it is the perfect size for the two of us.

 If you make this please let me know what you think.
 We have eaten so much of this soup this winter you would think we would be sick of it and yet we are not.
 It is just that good.

 - Leftover roasted or rotisserie chicken (see options in notes)

 - 5 cups of chicken broth (canned or from stewing a chicken)